-CS820 Integrated Pharmacotherapeutics I: Cardiology, Endocrine, Reproductive, Respiratory, Immunology, Hematology (12 credit units)

-This course is focused on pathophysiology, medicinal chemistry, pharmacology and toxicology will be integrated into one discipline that will examine pharmacotherapy based on organ systems of the body.
+CS820 Integrated Pharmacotherapeutics I: Cardiology, Endocrine, Reproductive, Respiratory, Immunology, Hematology into one discipline that will examine pharmacotherapy based on organ systems of the body.
 Students will learn to blend their factual knowledge of the basic sciences and apply this knowledge to drug treatment of specific disorders in disparate patients.